 What is preventive care?

-Preventive services are medical services that focus on preventing disease and evaluating a patient’s current state of health.
-Examples include annual wellness visits, most immunizations and screening tests such as mammograms.
-The Affordable Care Act requires private insurance plans to cover recommended preventive services without imposing cost-sharing (such as copayments, deductibles or coinsurance) on patients receiving them.
+Preventive care means medical services that focus on preventing disease and evaluating a patient’s current state of health.
+Examples include annual well-woman visits, most immunizations, and screening tests such as mammograms.
+The Affordable Care Act requires private insurance plans to cover recommended preventive services without imposing cost-sharing (e.g., copayments and coinsurance) on patients receiving them.
 This ACA requirement applies to all private insurance plans except for those with “grandfathered” status.
-To earn grandfathered status, a plan must have been purchased before March 23, 2010, when the ACA was signed into law.
-Grandfathered plans are also prohibited from making significant changes to coverage such as by increasing patient cost-sharing, cutting plan benefits or reducing employer contributions.
+To earn grandfathered status, a plan must have been purchased before March 23, 2010, the date the ACA was signed into law.
+Grandfathered plans are also prohibited from making significant changes to coverage, such as increasing patient cost-sharing, cutting plan benefits or reducing employer contributions.
 An insurance plan is required to disclose whether it has grandfathered status.

 What qualifies as a covered preventive service under the ACA?

-You may be familiar with preventive care recommendations issued by medical organizations such as the American Academy of Family Physicians or the American Academy of Pediatrics.
-But, as Salganicoff explained, it’s important to distinguish between preventive services that are recommended by professional organizations and those that have the power of law under the ACA’s preventive services benefit.
-“When an organization like ACOG issues preventive care recommendations,” she said, “those guidelines are aimed at practitioners and have no force for purposes of insurance coverage.”
+You might be familiar with preventive care recommendations issued by medical organizations such as the American Academy of Family Physicians or the American Academy of Pediatrics.
+But, as Salganicoff explains, it’s important to distinguish between preventive services that are recommended by professional organizations and those that have the power of law under the ACA’s preventive services benefit.
+“When an organization like the ACOG [American College of Obstetricians and Gynecologists] issues preventive care recommendations,” she says, “those guidelines are aimed at practitioners and have no force for purposes of insurance coverage.”
 Instead, in order to qualify as a covered preventive service under the ACA, the service must be recommended by one of four expert medical and scientific bodies:

 - The Advisory Committee on Immunization Practices: The ACIP is a federal committee composed of medical and public health experts, convened by the Centers for Disease Control and Prevention to develop recommendations for vaccine usage.
 The guidelines issued by the ACIP address immunizations for both adults and children, including those for the flu, meningitis, tetanus, and hepatitis A and B. A complete list of ACIP-recommended immunizations can be found here.